DROG-group/mastodon_game/README.md

 3. Install the required packages

 pip install -r requirements.txt
+4. Change the API throttle limit

+sed -i 's/limit: 100/limit: 10000/g' /path/to/mastodon/config/initializers/rack_attack.rb
-4. Set up the environment variables.
+5. Set up the environment variables.
 Copy the `.env.example` to `.env` and fill in the required details.

-5. Run the game:
+6. Run the game:
 python main.py

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License